br3ndonland/inboard/README.md

   - You can run isort from the command line with `poetry run isort .`.
   - Configuration for isort is stored in _[pyproject.toml](pyproject.toml)_.
 - Other web code (JSON, Markdown, YAML) is formatted with [Prettier](https://prettier.io/).

+### GitHub Actions workflows

+[GitHub Actions](https://github.com/features/actions) is a continuous integration/continuous deployment (CI/CD) service that runs on GitHub repos.
+It replaces other services like Travis CI.
+Actions are grouped into workflows and stored in _.github/workflows_.
+See my [GitHub Actions Gist](https://gist.github.com/br3ndonland/f9c753eb27381f97336aa21b8d932be6) for more info on GitHub Actions.

 ### Building development images